paultcochrane/arctic_ice_extent/README.md

 on an extrapolation of the currently available data and *does not* contain any of the associated atmospheric or cryospheric physics.

-The generated plots are:

-  - Arctic sea-ice extent minima versus year (data only)
-  - Linear fit to the sea-ice extent minima data (with associated R^2 value)
-  - Polynomial fit to the sea-ice extent minima data (with associated R^2 value)
-  - Variation in the year of zero sea-ice extent "prediction"

 ## Options

 ### `--use-local-data`